Rihay66/Project-Heaven/README.md

 This Project is under the MIT License.

 Additional Information:
 * Games/Software made using the "Heaven-Engine", the "Heaven-Engine"'s license does not apply to the content made with it.
-If this software's shared or static library is included in the content of your software, so it's required to include a copyright notice and license statement as part of your documentation.
+If this software's shared or static binary library is included in the content of your software, then it's required to include a copyright notice and license statement as part of your documentation.

 Additional Restriction:
 * If the software is directly modified, the source code is changed, thus, the modified software will no longer hold the name "Heaven-Engine" nor "Project-Heaven".